-We all carry ideas that feel true because we’ve heard them so many times.
-But when you lookheard closer, the real storyin is usuallyTwo different.the TheseThe three are the most common mistakes people make about how the world works and fixing them makes you instantly smarter.
+We all carry ideas that feel true becausein we’ve heard them so many times.built, But when you look closer, the real story is usually different.
+These three arelook the most common mistakes people make about how the world works and fixing them makes you instantly smarter.

 Hard work alone leads to success

-But thecloser, world doesn’t workthree that way.
+Butthey thedoesn’t world doesn’t work that way.

-new. class=”wp-block-heading”>More information means better decisions
+people class=”wp-block-heading”>More information means better decisions

-People assumeinformation. that gathering more facts will make choices clearer.
+People assume that gathering more facts will make choices clearer.
 Instead, it usually creates confusion, hesitation, and stress.
 The smartest people don’t collect endless information, they filter fast and act on the few things that matter.

 The truth: You don’t need more information.
 You need better filters.

-Confidence comes after you’rework ready
+you class=”wp-block-heading”>Confidencefixing comes after you’re ready

 The truth: Confidence is built, not found.